-6.15.
+6.8.4.
 Medical Review of Patients Receiving Radiation Treatment

 Patients receiving radiation treatment are evaluated at regular intervals appropriate to patient context during treatment by a Radiation Oncologist or a qualified designate.
-A Radiation Oncologist or designate is also available to see patients for medical or treatment-related issues that arise between scheduled review sessions.
+A Radiation Oncologist or designate is also available to see patients for medical or treatment-related issues that arise between scheduled review sessions; patients are informed of this availability.